On Uncertainty Calibration for Equivariant Functions: Disentangling Aleatoric and Epistemic Uncertainty

 With calibration error, the uncertainty predictions are often interpreted to be the epistemic uncertainty and do not consider aleatoric uncertainties.
-Thus, we now frame the problem of model calibration using a different metric, the \textit{aleatoric bleed}, which we will now define.
+Thus, we now frame the problem of model calibration using a different metric, the \textit{aleatoric bleed}, which we will define after detailing the relevant background from \cref{sec:der}.

+Recall the definitions of aleatoric and epistemic uncertainty in \cref{sec:der}, which we repeat here for convenience.

+\paragraph{Aleatoric Uncertainty:} Aleatoric uncertainty refers to the irreducible part of the uncertainty.
+Given spaces $X$ and $Y$ and an instance $x_q \in X$, the aleatoric uncertainty is the spread in $p(y|x_q)$. \paragraph{Epistemic Uncertainty:} Model uncertainty and approximation uncertainty, on the other hand, are subsumed under the notion of epistemic uncertainty.
+Let the spaces $X$ and $Y$ be the same as before.
+Let $l: Y \times Y \to \mathbb{R}$ be the loss function and let $f^*$ be the associated point-wise Bayes predictor defined as Epistemic uncertainty is the uncertainty due to the lack of knowledge of the perfect predictor \cref{eq:ep_e}.

 Denote the ground truth aleatoric uncertainty (the true dispersion) at a given point $x$ by $f(x)$.
 Now consider an equivariant function space $\mathscr{H} = \{h: X \to \mathcal{S}_{\text{aleatoric}}\}$.
 We assume both $f$ and elements in $\mathscr{H}$ are nonnegative, and $\mathscr{H}$ is arbitrarily expressive.